jmertic/landscape-tools/README.md

 ## Configuration

 All of the Python scripts depend on a `config.yaml` file being present in the same directory as the script to provide any configuration variables, or passing a `-c` option to the script with a path to the config file.
-Settings are below...
+Settings are below.

 ```yaml
 landscapeName: # short name of your landscape - matches entry at https://github.com/cncf/landscapeapp/blob/master/landscapes.yml